-The USB 3.0 RAID – backed by a 3-year warranty – is a fast dual-bay storage that proves the new interface to be a viable solution for redundant storage.
-Unfortunately, it also carries a hefty price tag.
-If budget isn’t an issue, it is worth your consideration.
+The external RAID - backed by a 3-year warranty - is a fast dual-bay storage that proves the new interface to be a viable solution for redundant storage.
+Unfortunately, it also carries a hefty price tag that might deter some buyers.

 There is no getting around the fact that the LaCie 2Big USB 3.0 (2 x 1TB version tested) is big and heavy.
 With dimensions of 3.7″ x 7.9″ x 7.2″ and an official weight of nearly 8 pounds, you don’t even need to see it in person to get that.
 What’s not readily apparent from those dimensions is how sturdy and robust this unit is.
 This dual bay enclosure is basically made from metal and there is very little in the way of plastic anywhere.
 While the use of metal is not all that uncommon, what really made this unit special for me is the fact that the 2Big is not just a hunk of steel with slab sides.